 To the best of our knowledge, our paper is the first to focus exclusively on identifying the value of experience in the mutual fund industry.
-However, a number of papers in the broader literature on mutual fund manager characteristics contain related results.
+However, a number of papers in the mutual fund manager characteristics literature contain related results.
 Chevalier and Ellison (1999) find evidence that managers graduating from more prestigious colleges outperform, but they find no robust results for tenure.
-This is in contrast to earlier results by Golec (1996).
+This is in contrast to earlier results by Golec (1996) who reported a positive tenure effect.
 Ding and Wermers (2009) find that managers with longer tenure outperform in large funds, which might have better governance structures, but underperform in smaller funds.
-Greenwood and Nagel (2009) document that young and old managers had different investment and return patterns for technology stocks during the technology bubble of the late 1990s.
+Greenwood and Nagel (2009) document that young and old managers had different investment and return patterns for technology stocks during the late 1990s "tech bubble."
 Because our study uses variation within managers at a given point in time, our effects are orthogonal to the age, tenure, and skill effects that were the focus of these earlier studies.